 Jim is an Environmental Scientist with the U.S. Environmental Protection Agency where he leads the Air Quality Assessment Division's PM NAAQS Review Team.
 Prior to this, he held positions at the California Air Resources Board, Lawrence Livermore National Laboratory, and the CIIT Centers for Health Research related to air quality modeling and particle dosimetry.
 Jim earned a PhD from UC Davis with a dissertation on water uptake by atmospheric particles.

-Member of the atmospheric modeling and support section in the modeling and meteorology branch at the California Air Resource Board.
+Member of the atmospheric modeling and support section at the California Air Resource Board.
 Received a PhD in atmospheric sciences from the University of California, Davis with an emphasis on air quality modeling and emissions processing.
-Research interests include characterization of gas and particle phase emission sources, gas-phase reactions of volatile organic compounds and VOC contribution to ozone formation (reactivity).
+Research interests include characterization of gas and particle phase emission sources, spatial allocation of area-wide emission sources, identification of toxic air contaminants and health risks on impacted communities, gas-phase reactions of volatile organic compounds and VOC contribution to ozone formation (reactivity)

 Patrick is a research chemist at the NOAA Chemical Sciences Laboratory in Boulder, CO.
 Before joining NOAA as a research chemist in 2018, Patrick received his Ph.D. in Chemistry from the University of Colorado, Boulder; was a postdoc at the Max Plank Institute for Chemistry; and then was a research scientist at CIRES/NOAA.
 Patrick's research focuses on the development and application of chemical ionization mass spectrometry for airborne sampling of trace gases.
 His research focuses on reactive inorganic species with recent interests that include marine sulfur oxidation, heterogeneous reactions of atmospheric gases and aerosol, and reactive halogen species in the upper troposphere and lower stratosphere.